 In today’s constantly changing world, it has never been more important that community organizations work together to build consensus and employ pragmatic problem solving to help the residents of St. Clair County.
-Especially in the time of Covid-19, the collaboration and coordination of services, prioritizing and sharing funding, and meeting the needs of all is so important.
-In St. Clair County, the approximate 75 members of the Community Services Coordinating Body (CSCB) provide the innovation and unparalleled passion that for thirty six years has shared these belief and maximized effectiveness whenever possible.
+Especially in the time of Covid-19, and as we establish a new normal, the collaboration and coordination of services, prioritizing and sharing funding, and meeting the needs of all is so important.
+In St. Clair County, the approximate 75 members of the Community Services Coordinating Body (CSCB) provide the innovation and unparalleled passion that for thirty eight years has shared these belief and maximized effectiveness whenever possible.

 Beginning as a state pilot project in 1984 with only seven members, the CSCB was founded to improve the economic efficiency of member organizations by addressing the possibility of fragmented, overlapping, or duplicated services.
 Over the years, the CSCB has adapted to address a myriad of critical issues in the community.
-Although there have been so many success as a result of collaboration, there are several community challenges that continue: affordable housing, countywide transportation, consistent and affordable healthcare, homelessness, educational and employment challenges, etc.
+Although there have been so many successes as a result of collaboration, there are several community challenges that continue: affordable housing, countywide transportation, consistent and affordable healthcare, homelessness, educational and employment challenges, mental health struggles for all but especially adolescents, etc.